sdiehl/wiwinwlh/tutorial.md

 For developers coming to Haskell from other language ecosystems that favor the former philsophy (e.g., Python,Javascript, Ruby), seeing  *thousands of libraries without the slightest hint of documentation or description of purpose* can be unnerving.
-It is an open question about the cultural differences between the two philosophies and how sustainable the current cultural state of Hackage is.
+It is an open question whether the current cultural state of Hackage is sustainable in light of these philsophical differences.

 Needless to say there is a lot of very low-quality Haskell code and documentation out there today, and being conservative in library assessment is a